TCS Tiger’s Claw

 In the following year, the Tiger's Claw and its pilots served as the Honorary Guard for the Confederation delegation that was to finalize a new alliance between the Confederation and the Firekkans, a bird-like race whose home world, Firekka, was located within Confederation space.
 After the treaty was signed, the Kilrathi invaded the planet and enslaved the local populace in preparation for its sacred Sivar-Eshrad Ceremony, in which the Kilrathi were to pray to their gods for success in the war against the humans.
 In an effort to demoralize the Kilrathi, the Tiger's Claw and its crew oversaw a marine assault that resulted in the disruption of the ceremony and the retreat of the Kilrathi fleet.
 These actions in turn saved the Firekkans from destruction and ensured a lasting peace between the two factions.

 The Tiger's Claw was later reassigned to the Enigma sector in 2656, where it was to destroy the Kilrathi High Command at K'tithrak Mang.
 The mission ended in failure when a Human traitor alerted the Kilrathi to the Claw's presence in the system.
-The Kilrathi then destroyed the Tiger's Claw with a squad of stealth fighters, killing all hands on board.
+The Kilrathi then destroyed the Tiger's Claw with a wing of stealth fighters, killing all hands on board.
 Only those pilots who were on patrol at the time of the attack survived.
 The loss of the Tiger's Claw meant that the battle for the Enigma sector would continue for another eleven years.

 Tiger's Claw pilots and crew included Christopher Blair, Aaron Allston, Kien Chen, Christopher Roberts, Fatima Haroud, Glen Johnson, Ian St. John, James Taggart, Jeannette Devereaux, Jeff George, Joseph Khumalo, Ken Demarest III, Larry Dibbles, Michael Casey, Mike Harrison, R.A.
 Skinner, S.E.
 Sarasin, Steve Cantrell, Mariko Tanaka, Todd Marshall, Jacob Manley, and Warren Spector.
 As of April 2654, Michael Casey held the ship's record for number of kills.